fudw/satellite-imagery-to-maps/README.md

 <br/>
 <br/>
 ### Change log
+v1.10 Trained for 20 more epochs with generator LR reduced to 0.001 and discriminator LR to 0.005.
+No clear improvement seen in Sat->map gen while Map->sat gen seems to have experienced worse mode collapse, despite a strange uptick in discriminator loss.

 v1.09 Trained for 25 more epochs.
 Both generators seem to have platuaued while discriminator losses keep decreasing.

 v1.08 Trained for 20 more epochs.
 Sat->map generator has made quite some improvements, while Map->sat generator may be experiencing a little mode collapse but in a less noticeable way.